Query, Don't Train: Privacy-Preserving Tabular Prediction from EHR Data via SQL Queries: Experiments

 \subsection{Datasets}

 We focus on predicting 30-day hospital readmissions for patients with Type 2 Diabetes in US hospitals \cite{diabetes_130-us_hospitals_for_years_1999-2008_296}\footnote{\url{https://www.kaggle.com/c/1056lab-diabetes-readmission-prediction/data}}.
 The dataset consists of patient records $x_i$, which include demographics, laboratory results, procedures, and prior admissions, with binary outcome labels $y_i \in \{0, 1\}$.
+We conducted K-fold cross-validation with 5 iterations, utilizing a subset of 2,000 randomly sampled patients in each fold.
+With approximately 12\% of patients readmitted within 30 days in our evaluation subset, this approach effectively addresses the imbalanced nature of the readmission task.